The-Pi-Academy/sort-algo-visualizer/README.md

   - Green bars = in their final sorted position
 - **Sound**: Each value has a unique frequency (200Hz-2000Hz) generated programmatically - higher values = higher pitch
 - **Speed Control**: Adjustable delay to see algorithms in slow motion
+- **Window Positioning**:
+  - C++ automatically positions on the left 50% of the screen
+  - Rust automatically positions on the right 50% of the screen (macOS)
+  - Both use the full height of your display for maximum visibility
+- **Statistics**: Both implementations show real-time comparisons, swaps, and timing information

 ## Getting Started on Raspberry Pi